'Innovative' MCC-Penn Valley faculty member Karen Curls receives national honor for teaching

 Karen Curls, criminal justice program coordinator and a longtime faculty member at Metropolitan Community College-Penn Valley, has been recognized nationally as a community college educator who makes a difference in the classroom.

 She was one of 29 instructors from across the country (and the only one from Missouri) honored with the 2022 Dale P. Parnell Distinguished Faculty award from the American Association of Community Colleges.
-Winners were celebrated May 1 as part of the AACC Annual, a convention being held this year in New York City.
+Winners were celebrated May 1 as part of the AACC Annual, a convention held this year in New York City.

 Curls is "an innovative faculty member who brings real-world learning experiences to the classroom," MCC-Penn Valley President Tyjaun A. Lee wrote in a letter of nomination.
 For example, she creates simulated crime scenes for her criminal justice students, even employing high-tech mannequins from Penn Valley's health sciences programs.